The Pen in Hand’s Guide to Going Above and Beyond the Call of Duty

 Any other American—let alone a national leader—would be reviled and ostracized for making such despicable comments, but we’ve become so immune to the animosity and vindictiveness of Donald Trump’s discourse that nothing about his callousness surprises us anymore.

-As a rebuttal to a man who will never understand what it is to be an American and how it feels to truly love this country, the Couch Potato would like recognize films recognizing the courage, integrity, and devotion of the American fighting man and woman.
-The Potato believes that these films show some of the stresses and hardships facing our soldiers.
-Propaganda pieces like The Sands of Iwo Jima and The Green Berets, in the Potato’s eyes (no pun intended) do not fall into the category of realistic battle films.
+As a rebuttal to a man who will never understand what it is to be an American and how it feels to truly love this country, the Pen in Hand would like recognize films recognizing the courage, integrity, and devotion of the American fighting man and woman.
+We believe that these films show some of the stresses and hardships facing our soldiers.
+Propaganda pieces like The Sands of Iwo Jima and The Green Berets, in our eyes, do not fall into the category of realistic battle films.

 So, to our veterans, thank you.
 It is reprehensible that you have been insulted by your commander-in-chief.
 He is the loser.

-The Couch Potato’s Top Ten (plus one) Movies about the American Fighting Man
+The Pen in Hand Top Ten (plus one) Movies about the American Fighting Man

 Sergeant York: The film biography of Alvin York, the WWI infantryman who succeeded in capturing a German machine gun nest, killing 25 and capturing 132.
 As a result, he received the Medal of Honor as well as decorations from various other countries.
 In his youth, York drank heavily and got into some trouble, but after his conversion, walked the straight and narrow.
 After being drafted, he initially attempted to achieve conscientious objector status before deciding to fight.
 The film examines York’s struggle to come to grips with his duty and his conscience.
 The film is a masterpiece of writing and direction and York is brilliantly rendered by Gary Cooper.
 Notable for Gary Cooper’s Academy Award win as Best Actor.